MichaelWhitt/password-generator/README.md

-# Getting Started with Create React App
+# Getting Started with Password Generator

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+I wanted to practice a little Javascript and React by creating a random password generator.

+The app is continuously deployed from this repo at (www.mw-password-generator.netlify.com)

 ## Available Scripts